jake-knerr/js-style-guide/README.md

 ```

 #### Prefer `switch` statements to `if` and `else` statements when you have four or more conditions.

+Leave a blank line between each `case` statement, but do not have a blank line above the `break` statement.

 ```javascript
 // discouraged